masolimano/maneage/README-hacking.md

      place of `XXXXXXXXXX` in the first command below.
 With the second command, "push" your `master` branch to your `origin` remote, and (with the `--set-upstream` option) set them to track/follow each other.
-However, the `template` branch is currently tracking/following your `template-origin` remote (automatically set when you cloned the template).
-So when pushing the `template` branch to your `origin` remote, you _shouldn't_ use `--set-upstream`.
+However, the `maneage` branch is currently tracking/following your `origin-maneage` remote (automatically set when you cloned Maneage).
+So when pushing the `maneage` branch to your `origin` remote, you _shouldn't_ use `--set-upstream`.
 With the last command, you can actually check this (which local and remote branches are tracking each other).